UniversalDependencies/UD_Spanish-PUD/README.md

 * 2024-11-15 v2.15
   * Added PunctType and PunctSide to converge with AnCora.
+  * Fixed UPOS and added Number[psor] to possessive determiners.
 * 2024-05-15 v2.14
   * Manually added lemmas.
 * 2023-11-15 v2.13